physicstravels/stanford-ug-physics-journal-club/index.md

 *May 25, 2019:* Egor Alimpiev
 topic TBA

-*June 1, 2019:* Galit Anikeeva
-Introduction to manifolds and applications to cosmic topology.
-Inspired by readings from [Introduction to Manifolds, by Wu](https://www.springer.com/us/book/9781441973993)

-**Past Talks**
 *May 11, 2019:* Oliver Miller
 Solid state physics, Brillouin zones, and photonic crystals.
 Loosely based on the following: